 sustainable development

 The transition to a sustainable economy will only succeed where a development solution is found that is fair for all – the burden cannot fall hardest on those who can afford it least.
-In giving voice to a cross-section of experts, advocates and financial institutions from across the Global North and South, Building Bridges 2022 will explore equitable sustainable development pathways that enable development where it’s needed, without further compromising the global emissions reduction trajectory that must be followed to achieve the Paris climate goals.
+In giving voice to a cross-section of experts, advocates and financial institutions from across the Global North and South, Building Bridges explores equitable sustainable development pathways that enable development where it’s needed, without further compromising the global emissions reduction trajectory that must be followed to achieve the Paris climate goals.

 building bridges and lombard odier.